apolo49/before-the-start-dnd-campaign-notes/content/Setting/Settlements/Cities/Solaum.md

 - Various Temples
 # History
 ## Founding
 Solaum, though an old city, is one of the more recent cities to be founded in the world being only 670 years old at the campaign start.
-The oldest surviving structure in the city is the Obelisk of Origin and was built by [[Aeia]] people before the gradual displacement by the Solari people.
+The oldest surviving structure in the city is the Obelisk of Origin and was built by [[Cultures/Aeia|Aeia]] people before the gradual displacement by the Solari people.

 Solaum was built over the [[Atri River]], one side of the river was inhabited by the Aeia, the other side had another settlement by a since extinct group (the [[Bon]]) called "Sol".
 After [[The Convergence]] and the extinction of the Bon, the Aeia built the Obelisk of Origin containing a shard of the energy of The Convergence which spawned the [[Elements/Power|Power Element]] in the world.
 Once the Aeia gained this element they wiped themselves out from the site of Solaum.